 Tom and I installed this cardboard sculpture of a plasmodium (a young, one-celled slime mold) a week and a half before the opening.
-But, the Library made us take it down.
+But, the Library kindly asked us tontake it down.
 Earlier, I wrote about my desire to make exhibits completely out of "sustainable" and biodegradable materials.
 But as I said, this time around, I used some spraypaint.
-Turns out, the Library is not cool with spraypaint.
+Turns out, reasonably enough, the Library is not cool with spraypaint.

 So, we took it down and shoved it back in my trunk.
 This time Tom didn't bother to lay between its layers, clinging to it to keep it from escaping as I drove across town.

 What was I going to do?
 I couldn't spend more money on the plasmodium.
 My mom was in town by now.
 We started making a new one in the most sustainable way possible, out of my vast piles of paper waste from the exhibit design process.
 But it looked a lot like trash.